magello-group/machine-learning/svm/README.md

 Thus the array found on row 49 should a an array of 0 and 1 that represent the examples array.
 0 at every position we have a bad example and 1 for every position we have a good example.

+### Remove the random function

+There is a random function that shuffles the list.
+Why is it there?
+What would happen if you remove it?

 ### Play with the features